Orthriophis taeniurus Care Guide

 🧭 Life stage differences

-Babies or slings should start in smaller secure enclosures such as 45 x 30 x 30 cm for hatchlings, then larger juvenile cages.
-Smaller starter housing makes feeding, shedding or molting, hydration, and waste easier to monitor.
+Hatchlings should start in smaller secure enclosures such as 45 x 30 x 30 cm for hatchlings, then larger juvenile cages.
+Smaller starter housing makes feeding, shedding, hydration, and waste easier to monitor.
 Adults need the full planned enclosure, stronger locks or lids, and more stable environmental zones.
 Do not buy a young animal unless the adult housing, food supply, and legal responsibilities are already realistic.

 Beauty rat snakes are more athletic than many keepers expect.
 A minimal floor-only cage tends to waste the animal’s behaviour; a better enclosure combines length, height, broad perches, and tight retreats at more than one temperature.